 Will I Like the Results of My Nose Surgery?

 Patients with realistic goals for rhinoplasty are generally very happy with the new shape of their nose.
 The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness, and age.

 What are the Possible Risks of Rhinoplasty?

 Complications are rare and, when they occur, minor.
 These may include infection, bleeding and minor contour irregularities.

 What is Revision Rhinoplasty?

 Revision or secondary rhinoplasty corrects deformities caused by a previous operation on the nose.
 It is a more difficult procedure to perform than primary rhinoplasty because there is less cartilage to work with and there may be scarring or tissue contracture (tightening).
 However, skilled plastic surgeons can improve both the appearance and the function of the nose.

 Septoplasty is a surgical procedure to correct defects or deformities of the septum.
 The nasal septum is the separation between the two nostrils.
-In adults, it is composed of both cartilage and bone.
-The nasal septum has three functions: support the nose, regulate air flow, and support the mucous membranes of the nose.
+It is composed of both cartilage and bone in adults.
+The nasal septum has three functions: support the nose, regulate airflow, and support the mucous membranes of the nose.
 A number of medical conditions may indicate a need for the procedure including nasal air passage obstruction or a deviated septum.
 Additionally, a septoplasty may be performed in conjunction with a rhinoplasty in order to ensure that the reshaping of the nose does not result in a reduction of the amount of breathing space.